lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 $$ -\Delta H(\text{genome}) \leq \Delta I(\text{genome}; \ \text{environment}). $$

 Random mutations tend to increase genomic entropy, while natural selection reduces it, allowing an increase in Shannon information (reduction in sequence diversity) if natural selection is strongly purifying (mutational effects are above the selection threshold).
+Natural selection can be thought of as a process that sorts through the genetic noise produced by random mutations, looking for the signal of genetic variations that increase differential reproductive success.

 Some examples of quantifying the Shannon information gains occurring in evolution are given below: